DevonYuan/Speedcubing-Web-App/README.md

 ## Setup Instructions
 This app has not yet been deployed.
 To run locally, download the repository, and then:
-- Start the backend by inputting these commands into a bash terminal:
+- Start the backend by inputting these commands into a bash terminal: "cd backend", "./mvnw sprint-boot:run"
-"cd backend"
-"./mvnw sprint-boot:run"
-- Start the frontend with:
+- Start the frontend with: "cd frontend", "npm install", "npm run dev"
-"cd frontend"
-"npm install"
-"npm run dev"
 - This project requires a Gemini API key.
 Create a .env file and add:
 "GEMINI_API_KEY=your_api_key_here"
 To get one for free, you can use Google AI studio.